 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Thredup's score of 23 is higher than 59% of the industry.
+Thredup's score of 23 is lower than 78% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents